-Source: World Bank
+Sources: World Bank

-This methodology defines industry risk exposure as medium by default in accordance with the activity-based approach.
-The exposure might be corrected based on the regional or industry specific.
+This methodology defines industry risk exposure as medium by default, implying the possibility of adjusting the exposure based on the analyst's expert opinion regarding the risks.
 The factor is applicable for public companies and joint-stock companies, while it might not be applicable for private companies.

-Polic Policies & programmes The Company has a policy that regulates independence of the Board's directors The Company has a policy that regulates the size, activities and structure of the board The Company has a policy that regulates the remuneration of the Board's directors Repo rting Remuneration of the Board's directors is publicly disclosed Board meetings results are publicly disclosed The Company reports on Board composition and activities Perfo rmance The number of directors in the Board and its composition are stable Independency of the Board Diversity of the Board Competences of the Board
+Policies & programmes The Company has a policy that regulates independence of the Board's directors The Company has a policy that regulates the size, activities and structure of the board The Company has a policy that regulates the remuneration of the Board's directors Reporting Remuneration of the Board's directors is publicly disclosed Board meetings results are publicly disclosed The Company reports on Board composition and activities $\Box$ Performance The number of directors in the Board and its composition are stable П Independency of the Board П Diversity of the Board П Competences of the Board